Significant-Gravitas/AutoGPT/README.md

 WEAVIATE_PROTOCOL="http"
 WEAVIATE_USERNAME="your username"
 WEAVIATE_PASSWORD="your password"
-WEAVIATE_EMBEDDED_PATH="/home/me/.local/share/weaviate" # this is optional and indicates where the data should be persisted when running an embedded instance
+WEAVIATE_API_KEY="your weaviate API key if you have one" WEAVIATE_EMBEDDED_PATH="/home/me/.local/share/weaviate" # this is optional and indicates where the data should be persisted when running an embedded instance
 USE_WEAVIATE_EMBEDDED=False # set to True to run Embedded Weaviate MEMORY_INDEX="Autogpt" # name of the index to create for the application